42xel/BAPL2/README.md

 Example 2 :
 ```
 ; a mini calculator.
-It asks for a binary operation, then for it's two operands.
+It asks for a binary operation, then for its two operands.
 @ = ## {
 ; 1 for add
     ( ##._= ?? + ? ),